 Automation Rules help automate decisions about how and when to interact with your visitors.
-You can engage customers with proactive, hide the chatbox on certain pages, block specific visitors and much more.
+You can engage with customers proactively, hide the chatbox on certain pages, block specific visitors and much more.

 There are a number of Automation Guides we’ve created to help you get going.

 On a free plan, you can create one rule, but you can’t hide the chatbox.
 If you would like the option to hide the chatbox or make more rules, we recommend upgrading.
 You can see the differences between free and paid plans on the Olark plan features page.
 You can check which plan you are on the Olark billing page.